-Because Morgan McManus are based in a rural area serving the agricultural counties of Monaghan, Cavan, Fermanagh and Tyrone we have acted regularly on behalf of farmers and farm workers who have been injured in farm accidents.
+Because Morgan McManus are based in a rural area serving the agricultural counties of Monaghan and Cavan we have acted regularly on behalf of farmers and farm workers who have been injured in farm accidents.
 We have many years experience of dealing with claims relating to the farming and agriculture industry.

 Farming is a hazardous profession involving work with potentially dangerous machinery, workplace transport, chemicals, livestock, working at heights or near pits and silos.
 These are exacerbated by environmental factors such as bad weather, noise and dust.
 In addition farming has become increasingly industrialised through the use of larger, more complex machinery and the employment of more casual labour such as agency workers and migrant workers.